r3w0p/bobocep/docs/source/section/getting_started.rst

 Receiver
 ++++++++

-Firstly, we want to configure the Receiver by stating how incoming data should be **validated**.
-This ensures that the data for :code:`PrimitiveEvents` have all been validated.
+We might want to configure the Receiver by stating how incoming data should be **validated**.
+This ensures consistency with :code:`PrimitiveEvent` data.
-For example, we might want to ensure that all data are of type :code:`str` and are at least 5 characters in length.
+For example, we might want to ensure that all data are of type :code:`str` and are at least 5 characters in length, as follows.

 .. code:: python